fezhou2/brats2023/README.md

 - Kendall, A., & Gal, Y. (2017).
 "What uncertainties do we need in Bayesian deep learning for computer vision?" *Advances in Neural Information Processing Systems (NeurIPS)*.
 - Wang, W., et al. (2021).
 "TransBTS: Multimodal brain tumor segmentation using transformer." *arXiv:2103.04430*.

-This Markdown document is ready for modification and submission.
-If you need further adjustments (e.g., additional sections or diagram refinements), please let me know!